 1972: Neil Young released Journey Through the Past, the soundtrack to the 1974 film of the same name that was also directed by Young.

 1975: Yes bassist Chris Squire released his debut solo album, Fish Out of Water.
-Some of the musicians Squire hired for the project were former Yes drummer Bill Bruford, current Yes keyboardist Patrick Moraz, and King Crimson saxophonist Mel Collins.
+Some of the musicians Squire hired for the project included former Yes drummer Bill Bruford, current Yes keyboardist Patrick Moraz, and King Crimson saxophonist Mel Collins.

 1980: Elvis Costello and the Attractions released Ten Bloody Marys & Ten How’s Your Fathers, an album comprising B-sides and previously unreleased tracks.
 It was initially only released in the UK on cassette.

 1981: Hall & Oates achieved their third US #1 single with “Private Eyes,” the title track from their tenth album.
 Over the next three years, they had three more chart-topping songs.